 Sun

-The sun as a recurring image in Taylor's writing of unavoidable, self-destructive exposure: a light source the speaker chooses to look directly at, knowing it will damage her.
-Distinct from Daylight (warm golden sustaining light, signal of recovered love), the sun in this register is the burning or blinding source the speaker stares into rather than warms in.
-The image holds the doubled charge of fixation and consequence: looking at the sun is the act of refusing to look away from what will hurt you.
+The sun as unavoidable, self-destructive exposure: a light the speaker chooses to look straight at, knowing it will hurt her.
+It is kept distinct from Daylight (the warm, sustaining light of recovered love); here the sun is the burning, blinding source she stares into rather than warms in.
+The image holds fixation and consequence together - looking at the sun is refusing to look away from what will damage you.

-The sun carries the charge of willing self-destruction and unflinching exposure - the speaker's refusal to spare herself from what damages her.
-Where Daylight registers the catalogue's sustaining-light register, Sun registers the burning, consuming, look-and-be-blinded counterpart.
+The sun is willing self-harm and unflinching exposure, the speaker's refusal to spare herself from what hurts.
+Where Daylight is the catalogue's sustaining light, the sun is its burning, blinding opposite.

 “I'll stare directly at the sun, but never in the mirror”